jdarling/MongoMQ/readme.md

 * msgType - The message type to listen for
 * passive - If true will not mark the message as handled when a message is consumed from the queue
 * options - additional options that can be passed
-* callback(err, messageContents, next) - Use next() to look for another message in the queue, don't call next() if you only want a one time listener
+* handler(err, messageContents, next) - Use next() to look for another message in the queue, don't call next() if you only want a one time listener
+    * If you want to send back data or partial data use next(data, complete) where complete should be true if you have sent all of your responses, see test.js r.context.tmp for a simple example.

 options -
   * passive - If true will not mark the message as handled when a message is consumed from the queue